 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two of the three aspects of the ambivalence of feeling commonly found in narcissistic clients.
+-Name three aspects of the ambivalence of feeling commonly found in narcissistic clients.

--Explain two of the three aspects of the lack of feeling in narcissistic clients.
+-Name three aspects of the lack of feeling in narcissistic clients.

--Explain three aspects of anger and its relation to the narcissistic client’s need for power and control.
+-Name three aspects of anger and its relation to the narcissistic client’s need for power and control.

--Explain what two operations are key in understanding the narcissistic paradox.
+-Name two operations are key in understanding the narcissistic paradox.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Psychology CEUs, Counselor CEUs, Social Worker CEUs, MFT CEUs